addyosmani/backbone-fundamentals/index.md

 ourObject.trigger("dance:break", "break dancing.
 Yeah!");
 ```

-To remove all callbacks for the event we should just pass event name (e.g `move`) to `off()` function of the object event is bound to.
-If we wish to remove just a callback by a specific name, we can pass callback name as second parameter:
+To remove all callbacks for the event, we pass an event name (e.g `move`) to the `off()` method on the object the event is bound to.
+If we wish to remove just a callback by a specific name, we can pass the callback name as second parameter:

 ```javascript
 var ourObject = {};